Terms and Conditions: User submitted content and comments

 Do I have to use my real name?

 Commenting under your real name is not required, but is encouraged.
-We find readers who comment under their real names, rather than a pseudonym, are more likely to engage in intelligent, respectful discussions and debate.
+We hope readers who comment under their real names, rather than a pseudonym, are more likely to engage in intelligent, respectful discussions and debate.

 Do you edit comments?